nmizukami/pio_test/README_EXTERNALS.rst

       ./manage_externals/checkout_externals

-   The **checkout_externals** script is a package manager that will populate the mizuRoute directory with the CIME infrastructure code that can then be used.
+   The **checkout_externals** script is a package manager that will populate the pio_test directory with the CIME infrastructure code that can then be used.

-   NOTE: This second step is only required if you are going to use one of the external libraries in the mizuRoute build (currently either mpi-serial, or pio).
+   NOTE: This second step is only required if you are going to use one of the external libraries in the pio_test build (currently either mpi-serial, or pio).

 At this point you have a working version of the full pio_test and all optional libraries.

 More details on checkout_externals
 ----------------------------------

-The file **Externals.cfg** in your top-level mizuRoute directory tells **checkout_externals** which tag/branch of cime (and possibly other externals) that should be brought in to generate your sandbox.
+The file **Externals.cfg** in your top-level pio_test directory tells **checkout_externals** which tag/branch of cime (and possibly other externals) that should be brought in to generate your sandbox.